-Services that are covered for you What you must pay when you get these services Supervised Exercise Therapy (SET) In-network SET is covered for members who have symptomatic peripheral artery disease (PAD).
+Services that are covered for you What you must pay when you get these services Services that are covered for you these services

+Supervised Exercise Therapy (SET)

+SET is covered for members who have symptomatic peripheral artery disease (PAD).
 Your provider must check that you need this service - and order it for you.

 Up to 36 sessions over a 12-week period are covered if the SET program requirements are met.

-The SET program must: • You don't need a prior authorization for your plan to pay for this, but you do need your provider to check that you need it - and to order it for you.
-Consist of sessions lasting 30-60 minutes, comprising a therapeutic exercise-training program for PAD in patients with claudication Be conducted in a hospital outpatient setting or a physician's office Be delivered by qualified auxiliary personnel necessary to ensure benefits exceed harms, and who are trained in exercise therapy for PAD Be under the direct supervision of a physician, physician assistant, or nurse practitioner/clinical nurse specialist who must be trained in both Out-of-network \$20 copay
+The SET program must:

+- Consist of sessions lasting 30-60 minutes, comprising a therapeutic exercise-training program for PAD in patients with claudication - Be conducted in a hospital outpatient setting or a physician's office - Be delivered by qualified auxiliary personnel necessary to ensure benefits exceed harms, and who are trained in exercise therapy for PAD - Be under the direct supervision of a physician, physician assistant, or nurse practitioner/clinical nurse specialist who must be trained in both basic and advanced life support techniques